Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.05.02 14:30 LYY

+- Try Stable-Diffusion-xl-based-1.0

+- Try Stable-Diffusion-xl-based-1.0 + stable-diffusion-xl-refiner-1.0.
+With the refiner model, the output is more realistic.
+However, the refiner model can't able to handle person's hands and other characteristics.

+- Try playground-v2.5-1024px-aesthetic, the output is really fantastic.
+You need to download latest version of diffuser to run.
+Limits: only 77 tokens for input.

 ## 24.05.02 11:00 XQC
 - Modify `extract.py`, now it accepts multi inputs.
 But still don't know why sometimes it throws trash.